You’ve worked hard on your online business – you’re turning a profit, but you’re feeling a little too much pressure with everything on your shoulders.

 So you’ve decided it’s time to hire a virtual assistant.

 You may have a sea of options, many of whom are excellent choices… and some others who aren’t.
-So how do you find somebody good, who can deliver and who won’t be a time-suck?
+So how do you find a virtual assistant who is good, who can deliver and who won’t be a time-suck?
 (Hint: Time-suck = a bad investment.)

 A methodical hiring process will be your salvation every time.
-Here’s what we recommend you do:
+Here’s what we recommend you do when hiring a virtual assistant:

-1. Learn What a VA Can Do for You
+1. Learn What a Virtual Assistant Can Do for You

 Maybe you already know exactly what you want to outsource.